Hibernia (1810 ship): Action with a privateer

 After an intense 9-hour single-ship action that left one man killed on Hibernia, and 11 wounded (who were expected to recover), Hibernia succeeded in driving Comet off.
 Comet had three men killed and eight men wounded.
 One first-hand American account reported that Comet had six dead and 16 wounded, and that Hibernia had sailed off first.
 Comet retired to Puerto Rico to refit.
 Hibernia arrived at St Thomas's that same day.
+Another report in an American newspaper described Hibernia as being of 800 tons burthen, and gave her casualties as eight killed and 13 wounded.
+It gave the total of casualties aboard Comet as three killed and 16 wounded.

 Two lawsuits with the underwriters of Hibernias cargo followed.
 Lennon and his owners were liable for £8,000 in damages, or more than double the loss that would have been incurred if Lennon had surrendered.